Atrufulgium/atrufulgium.github.io/_posts/9999-01-01-sketchy-outline.md

 }
 ```

-This is quite a lot of code, but it's just a bunch of setup, and then outputting our quad corners, vertex by vertex[^9].
+This is quite a lot of code, but it's just a bunch of setup, and then outputting our quad's corners, vertex by vertex[^9].

 As we're creating triangles with uvs, there's a few things we need to watch out for.
 First, these triangles' winding order should be correct.
 If backface-culling is enabled, triangles created the wrong way around simply won't render.
 Then there's the four uv-coordinates.
 If you don't want your textures to be messed up, you better make sure these are correct as well!

 This is where I *would* put in some advice for figuring that out...
 Except that trial and error is just plain quicker.
-If the backface-culling is wrong and you can't see anything, just swap the two points.
-If the uvs are wrong just grab a texture that "prints" the coordinates like below, and you'll immediately know what to do.
+If the backface-culling is wrong and you can't see anything, just swap the order of the vertices.
+If the uvs are wrong, just grab a texture that "prints" the coordinates like below, and you'll immediately know what to do.

 [display-image]
 [![A uv test image.](/resources/images/sketch-shader/uv.png)][uv.png]